BrunoThuma/BrunoThuma/README.md

 Name's Bruno, I'm an iOS software developer and this is my profile overview

-I am a developer at both Apple Developer Academy PUCPR and SnowmanLabs.
+I work at SnowmanLabs as a junior developer and I am a scholarship student at Apple Developer Academy PUCPR.

 On the free time I also `git commit` iOT, automation, DataScience and many other algorithms.